clkao/ep_author_neat/README.md

 Use colored underline for authorship instead of background color.

-*This requires develop branch of etherpad-lite*.
+*This requires etherpad-lite 1.3.0 or later*.

 Left: original etherpad-lite; Right: ep_author_neat enabled